Port Vila Supermarkets

 Located on Lini Highway (just down from the Au Bon Marche), the Drug

 Store offers more sundries and groceries.
 You can pick up things like disposable cameras, beach towels and

 postcards here, as well.
-Once again, expect to pay a little more than you might expect.
+Once again, be prepared to pay a little more than you

 The market lies near the Au Bon Marche and is the place to go for